curvaton/Learning_Xsections/README.md

 - A0 H-
 - H0 H-

-At present, given the data collected in IDM_xsec_13TeV.csv, the best model is the RandomForest algorithm.
+At present, given the data collected in IDM_xsec_13TeV.csv, the best model is the Neural Network algorithm regarding accuracy and also simplicity for model persistence.